NYSPA's 82nd Annual Convention

 Presenter: Dana J. Jackson, PhD ABPP

-Presenters: Daniel Kaplin, PhD, Sharla Khargi, PhD, Amina Mahmood, PhD and Herb Gingold, PhD
+Presenters: Daniel Kaplin, PhD, Sharla Khargi, PhD, Amina Mahmood, PhD, Herb Gingold, PhD, and Shibani Ray-Mazumder, ScD, PhD

 Traumatic Loss, Crisis and Meaning-Making in Independent Practice